 Vorarlberg’s capital is located at Lake Constance, Central Europe’s third largest lake, offering a dense cultural programme and wide range of outdoor activities.

-Bregenzerwald valley, once completely covered by forest, lies between Lake Constance and the Arlberg and is the ideal destination for gourmet holidays amidst pristine nature.
+The Bregenzerwald, once completely covered by forest, lies between Lake Constance and the Arlberg.
+It is the ideal destination for gourmet holidays amidst pristine nature.

 Numerous Austrian towns and villages promote the concept of car-free holidays and vehicle-free zones, whilst many cities have converted public transport to clean fuels.

-Mysteriously hidden in the wild and romantic landscape of the Feistritzklamm is one of Austria’s most famous castles: Castle Herberstein
+Mysteriously hidden in the wild and romantic landscape of the Feistritzklamm gorge in Styria is one of Austria’s most famous castles - Castle Herberstein.

-Skiing and hiking chalets in the Austrian Alps come in all sizes and all standards, with some including extra facilities such as saunas.
-Whatever your taste there is a chalet for you.
+Skiing and hiking chalets come in all sizes and all standards in the Austrian Alps, with some including luxury facilities such as saunas.
+Use our chalet finder to source your ideal lodgings.

 The UK is a cider-loving nation, but it may come as a surprise that Lower Austria's Mostviertal (cider region) boasts Europe’s largest continuous area of pear orchards.
-Trip Tip: Take a leisurely drive along the winding 200km panoramic Cider Route with many themed stops along its way.
+Our tip: take a leisurely drive along the winding 200km panoramic Cider Trail, with plenty of stops along the way.